 In short, those under 18 years old can get a credit card under an adult’s account, while those between 18 and 21 years must meet specific requirements for a credit card of their own.

 A credit card option for those under 18 years old

 Consumers under 18 years old can’t get a credit card in their own names, but can be added to a parent’s or other adult’s credit card account as an authorized user.
-While many credit card companies allow authorized use at any age, others require authorized users to be a minimum age--typically 15 (American Express and Discover) or 18 (Synchrony).
+While many credit card companies allow authorized use at any age, others require authorized users to be a minimum age--typically 15 (American Express) or 18 (Synchrony).
 In most cases, the primary card holder can add an authorized user by providing the user’s name and Social Security number to the credit card company.
 This process can be done online or over the phone.